dherrera1911/dherrera1911.github.io/_pages/cv.md

 ======

 I am interested in open-source scientific software development.
-I try to make my methodological work available as well-documented, well-tested and easy-to-use Python packages, so that other researchers can use them in their own work.
+I try to make my methodological work available as well-documented, tested, and easy-to-use Python packages, that other people can use.
 I also contribute to other open-source packages in the scientific Python ecosystem.

-Packages I authored:
+**Packages I authored:**

 - [**`sqfa`**](https://sqfa.readthedocs.io/en/latest/): Package implementing my method Supervised Quadratic Feature Analysis (SQFA), which uses information geometry to do supervised dimensionality reduction
 - [**`projnormal`**](https://projnormal.readthedocs.io/en/latest/): Package implementing my generalizations of the Projected Normal distribution.

-Packages I contributed to:
+**Packages I contributed to:**

 - [**`geomstats`**](https://geomstats.github.io/): Package for statistics in Riemannian manifolds, developed at UC Santa Barbara.
 I improved the computation of distances in the manifold of positive definite matrices.
 - [**`plenoptic`**](https://plenoptic.readthedocs.io/en/latest/): Package for model-based image synthesis, developed at the Flatiron Institute, NYC.
 I improved the characterization of texture statistics, and added regularized image synthesis.
+* [**`scikit-learn`**](https://scikit-learn.org/stable/): (Pending merge) Main library for classical machine learning in Python.
+I submitted an enhancement of Quadratic Discriminant Analysis to support use of robust and shrinkage covariance estimators.
+I also submitted a missing correction to the Minimum Covariance Determinant estimator, fixing a bias in the output.

 Presentations
 ======